lmore377/openwrt-rt4230w/README.md

 # openwrt-rt4230w-rev6

-# Development is a bit slowed down because school but still ongoing.
+# Development is a bit slowed down because school but it's still ongoing.

 Work-in-progress OpenWRT firmware for the RT4230W router from Askey (Branded as RAC2V1K and SAC2V1K by Spectrum)